novoalab/epitranscriptomic_fingerprinting/README.md

 ```
 ```
-### 4. Linear discriminant analysis to predict tissue of origin
+### 4. Random forest classification to predict tissue of origin

 ```
 ```